Emmanuel Agyemang-Badu: International career

 Badu has represented Ghana at under-20, under-23 and senior level.
 On 22 May 2008, he received his first call-up to the Black Stars.
 Badu's first senior international appearance came on 8 June 2008 against Lesotho and his first goal against Congo in June 2011.

 Youth career

 On 1 January 2009, he was named in the Black Satellites squad for the 2009 African Youth Championship in Rwanda.
 Badu played for the Black Stars' domestic based team at the 2009 African Championship of Nations in Côte d'Ivoire and represented his team at 2009 FIFA U-20 World Cup in Egypt.

-Badu scored the winning sudden death penalty on 16 October 2009 in the 2009 FIFA U-20 World Cup Final against Brazil.
+Badu scored the winning sudden penalty kick on 16 October 2009 in the 2009 FIFA U-20 World Cup final against Brazil.
 The penalty made Ghana the first African nation to win the FIFA U-20 World Cup.

 Senior career

 In 2010, Badu was selected for his first Africa Cup of Nations as the Black Stars finished runners-up to Egypt, and went on to appear in the 2012 and 2013 editions of the tournament, with the team twice recording fourth-placed finishes.

 During the 2012 Africa Cup of Nations, in a group match between Ghana and Guinea, Badu flipped up a teammate's pass from just outside the penalty area and launched a mid-air volley to score a goal that was later nominated for the 2012 FIFA Puskás Award (FIFA's global Goal of the Year award).

 After missing the 2010 FIFA World Cup through injury, Badu was selected in Ghana's squad for the 2014 tournament.